marmelab/gremlins.js/README.md

 # gremlins.js

 gremlins.js is a monkey testing library written in JavaScript, for Node.js and the browser.
-Use it to check the robustness of web applications by unleashing a hord of undisciplined gremlins.
+Use it to check the robustness of web applications by unleashing a horde of undisciplined gremlins.

 > Kate: *What are they, Billy?*